IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project2.rst

 =============

 - Completion of Project 1: Designing a Flat
-- Good understanding of BlenderBIM's basic and intermediate features
+- Good understanding of Bonsai's basic and intermediate features

 Learning Objectives
 ===================